HiTranquility/Seclabs/LABatClass/Lab2/22110060_Nguyen Tan Phat.md

 ```
 Some issues that you need to solve!
 If you see this message below:
 ![image](https://github.com/user-attachments/assets/36fd6c31-23a9-453f-b34d-09c708e77f50)
-This happens because your Virtual Machine doesn't have SSH downloaded yet!, so we will resolve this by download this back, please follow this picture for more:
+This happens because your Virtual Machine doesn't have SSH downloaded yet!, so we will resolve this by download this back, please follow these followung steps for more:
 ### **1. Verify SSH Server is Installed on the Receiving VM**
 - On the receiving VM, check if the SSH server is installed:
   ```bash